...

 Be sure to see the Cathedral of the Assumption, the Mangia Tower and other historical monuments in Siena.

-🏠 Where to stay in Siena: If you’re going in the summer, you’ll want to stay in a hotel with a pool, but for a more luxurious experience you can opt for a relatively expensive but the wonderful Hotel Certosa Di Maggiano if you have a lower budget for accommodation, Choose the more affordable Il Pozzo Di Sant’Andrea or Palazzo del Papa Country Suites.
-A cheaper option is, for example Albergo Bernini or without pool Villa Montarioso.
+🏠 Where to stay in Siena: If you’re going in the summer, you’ll want to stay in a hotel with a pool; for a luxury experience, you can choose the relatively expensive but gorgeous Hotel Certosa Di Maggiano; if you’re on a budget, opt for the more affordable Il Pozzo Di Sant’Andrea or Palazzo del Papa Country Suites.
+A cheaper option is Albergo Bernini or the pool-free Villa Montarioso.

 Day 3.
 Going to the heart of the Tuscan countryside in Val d’Orcia